ilyakaznacheev/abap-best-practice/CONTRIBUTING.md

 Provide a link to a public proof page (Documentation, SAP help or SAP blogs) when possible.

+Please form the practice name in imperative form like "Use ..." or "Do ...".

 ## Changing the best practice

 If you want to apply a meaningful change to a best practice create an issue with tag `#discussion` (or find existing one) and assign your pull request to it.